John-Iliadis/SearchAlgorithms/README.md

-# High distinction project implemented for COS30019.
+# High-distinction project implemented for COS30019.

 Given a 2D grid as input, the program will attempt to find a solution with a specified search method.